 Influences on the design of gardens in Britain come from a number of geographic sources throughout history including The Middle East, Italy, France, Holland, Japan and, more debatably, China.
 It is, however, generally accepted that the most profound and recurring impact over the centuries has come from Italy.
-It seems that the British have always had an admiration and empathy for Italian gardens so the Italianate style of gardening has regularly surfaced to popularity and continues to do so.
+It seems that the British have always had an admiration and empathy for Italian

 This unit traces the development of Italian gardens from classical Roman times but focuses on the Renaissance gardens of the fifteenth and sixteenth centuries.
 The layout, planting, and soft and hard landscape features will be considered as well as the contemporary perception of the function and meaning of Renaissance gardens.
-Many of these gardens carried variously challenging messages in their rich sculpture that invited visitors to decipher them.
+Many of these gardens carried various messages in their rich sculpture that invited visitors to decipher them.

-The last part of this unit will consider how various influential designers interpreted Italian garden style within the design and construction of gardens in Britain from the seventeenth to the twentieth century.
+The last part of this unit considers how various influential designers interpreted Italian garden style within the design and construction of gardens in Britain from the seventeenth to the twentieth century.

-Unit 3: Victorian Horticulture
+Unit 3: Nineteenth Century Horticulture

-It is entirely arguable that any period of garden history may deserve more detailed scrutiny than an overview may provide, so in any course of study choices must be made.
+Any period of garden history may deserve more detailed scrutiny than an overview may provide, so in any course of study choices must be made.

-Here, Victorian horticulture has been chosen for closer consideration as it is a particularly complicated (but not always tasteful!) period.
+Here, the complex and contrasting design preferences of nineteenth century horticulture are considered, a particularly complicated (but not always tasteful!) period.
 It is characterised by intense debate, innovation and variation of gardening styles fuelled by the full effects of the Industrial Revolution.
-Coupled with this, the great increase in plant introduction into gardens increased the influence of plants alone to drive change in garden design and fashion.
+Coupled with this, the great influx of plant introductions increased the influence of plants to drive change in garden design.

-In this unit we select the development and achievements of important and influential people and the effects of their garden styles to explore in some detail.
-Because the Victorian period is comparatively recent, a greater number of examples of both garden features and structures survive so it provides greater opportunities to study these at first hand.
-Towards the end of the period intense argument and debate regarding the perception of the quintessential English garden became the focus of a great crisis of national identity in England.
+This unit introduces the development and achievements of important and influential people and the effects of their garden styles.
+Such as the reaction against naturalism resulting in the dominance of artifice championed by Loudon.
+Towards the end of the period intense argument and debate resulted in the search for the quintessential English garden and was accompanied by a national identity crisis.
 The balanced compromise of formal and naturalistic approaches to garden design (exemplified by the work of Gertrude Jekyll and Edwin Lutyens) provided the solution and resulted in some of the most cherished gardens of today and a genre of gardening that carried on through the twentieth century.